The following is an excerpt from Practice Perspectives: Vault's Guide to Legal Practice Areas.

 A junior lawyer’s role is very critical to every deal—the junior lawyer is responsible for assisting the team in managing the transaction, including drafting transaction documents and closing deliverables, tracking multiple drafts of documents, and coordinating and liaising with the clients and counterparties in bringing the deal to a successful closing.

-The Clean Tech and Renewable Energy practice includes everything from M&A to financing to tax and much more.
-How do you think this multi-faceted practice has helped you grow as a lawyer?
+The Clean Technology/Renewable Energy practice includes everything from M&A to financing and tax.
+How do you think this multifaceted practice has helped you grow as a lawyer?